usnistgov/ndntrace/README.md

     >sudo ./waf install

+To use NdnTrace on different/customized strategies, follow these steps:

+- Change the field "YourDefaultStrategyHere" from strategy_components.hpp into the name of your strategy.
+Then copy it's content into it.
+- Copy the content of strategy_component.cpp into your own strategy and call "Trace" function from within "afterReceiveInterest".
+- Initialize "m_forwarder" in the constructer of your strategy class.
+- Build the NFD with the above changes:

+    >./waf configure

+    >./waf

+    >sudo ./waf install

 ### Usage:
     - Set an alias to call ./trace_daemon or ./trace_client from ndn-cxx/build/examples to trace_daemon and trace_client respectively.
     - Run trace_daemon on every NDN node.